-Apply by post to correct an entry
+Apply to correct an entry

 Provide supporting documents if a certificate contains an error to be corrected.
 Photocopies confirming the correct information may include;